SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 The following documents extend the conceptual model toward v0.2.

-They are not merely explanatory notes.

-They define the design path that informs the v0.2 reference specification.
+They define the design path that informs the v0.2 reference specification and schema.

 ### Friction Taxonomy